sidkrs/Looking-For-EVA/README.md

 ## Overview

 This program is a stock analysis tool that examines the relationship between news coverage and abnormal implied volatility (AbnormalIV) for a set of stocks.
 It's inspired by research on retail investor behavior around earnings announcements and aims to identify stocks that might be subject to increased retail investor attention and potential mispricing.
-It can be run as a .py script or executable.

 ## Purpose